felixheck/laabr/docs/api.md

 - <strong id="preformatter">preformatter</strong>: `Function`<br/>
 Optional.
 Default: `(data) => data`<br/>
 Preformat the originally logged message before getting processed by `laabr`.
 The function is passed the JSON object as an argument and have to return an object as well.
 The plugin evaluates the type of the logged message just before – so it is not possible to fake an event.
+But have in mind that the token's return value could be affected.

 - <strong id="postformatter">postformatter</strong>: `Function`<br/>
 Optional.
 Default: `(data) => data`<br/>